Devart’s Birthday Sale Is On — 20% Off All Products

-Connecting to Amazon RDS MySQL Database
+How to Connect to an Amazon RDS MySQL Database

 Amazon RDS is a secure and reliable web-based service, which greatly simplifies the process of deploying, managing, and scaling relational databases in the cloud, thus, allowing you to connect at any time and from any place where Internet access is available.